Kena-Njonge/Blog/16.11.25-StopShadowboxing/Attribution.md

 # The following sources were used in this video (unordered).

+# Music

+“Cocktail Lounge” by Dyalla; “No Rush” by Dyalla; “Kicking It” by Dyalla; and “Aqua Cristalina” by Quincas Moreira.
+All tracks are available through the YouTube Audio Library.
+Licensed under the YouTube Audio Library License — free for use (including monetized videos).
+Attribution not required.

+# Images and Videos

 **Popeye the Sailor Meets Sindbad the Sailor** (1936) — Fleischer Studios
 Director: **Dave Fleischer** (1894–1979)
 Source: **Library of Congress**